 Factors such as size of your home, weather, construction, heating and cooling equipment type, insulation, and family living habits will influence your actual usage.

-After you find a great plan for your new apartment or rental, getting your service up and running is an easy process.
+After you find a great plan for your new apartment or rental, getting your service up and running is easy.

-However, you were probably told that you needed to have an electricity account number to actually get your keys.
+However, you were probably told you needed an electricity account number to get your keys.

 Your new service will start on the date you selected during the checkout process, and you should be all set to move in.